Motor vehicle injuries are a leading cause of death among children in the United States.

 Buckle Up Program

-Annually, the Buckle Up Program distributes over 1,000 free or reduced-cost car seats and teaches over 50 community workshops.
+Annually, the Buckle Up Program distributes over 1,000 reduced-cost car seats and teaches over 50 community workshops.
+Due to increased demand, reduced-cost car seats are currently in limited supply.

 These free one-hour classes taught by nationally certified Child Passenger Safety Technicians help parents and caregivers select the proper child safety seat for their child and learn the basics of proper car seat installation.
 Parents or caregivers with an Illinois Medical Card who register in advance can purchase reduced cost car seats and booster seats.
 For full class details and to register, please contact us at firstname.lastname@example.org.